In Puerto Rico, dancing is always part of the experience.

 Music & Dance

-They are the epitome of traditional expressions of the Island’s Boricua culture and heritage, a unique mix of Taíno, Spanish, and African traditions.
-Most dance steps are synced to a specific rhythm and genre, and the music usually shares the same name.
-With many different styles performed, like bomba and plena, salsa, pop music, and urban sounds, here’s a quick guide to the beats you’ll hear as you explore the Island.
+Music and dance are the epitome of the Island’s Boricua culture and heritage, made of a unique blend of Taíno, Spanish, and African traditions.
+With many different styles performed, like bomba and plena, salsa, pop music, and urban sounds, music is bursting around every corner.

 Bomba